Safety standards for child restraints

 - meet an approved standard.
 You can buy child restraints from specialist stores and other retailers.
 The Warehouse also stocks a range of Pick Me Help Plunket child restraints.

 You can hire car seats from local community groups, health providers and retailers like Baby on the Move and Baby Factory.
 To find out what’s available in your area, search online.
+Please note, Plunket does not hire out car seats.

 Getting the right fit